- Income and wealth inequality is higher in the United States than in almost any other developed country, and it is rising.

 What role does education play?

 Most high wages come from jobs that require a high level of education.
-In 2016, U.S. families headed by someone with a bachelor's degree earned 100 percent more than those headed by someone without, and families with a postgraduate degree holder earned nearly three times as much, according to a 2019 study [PDF] by the Federal Reserve Bank of St. Louis.
-For a household headed by someone with a postgraduate degree, that number increased to 175 percent.
+In 2016, U.S. families headed by someone with a bachelor's degree earned double that of those headed by someone without, and families with a postgraduate degree holder earned nearly three times as much, according to a 2019 study [PDF] by economists at the Federal Reserve Bank of St. Louis.
 The share of the nation’s income earned by families with at least one bachelor’s degree increased from 45 percent to 63 percent between 1989 and 2016.

-However, college degrees do not guarantee good jobs, as many well-paid professional positions in medicine, software, finance, and accounting have been filled by workers abroad or have been automated.
+However, college degrees do not guarantee good jobs.
 Though the college wage premium (the percentage by which the wages of college graduates exceed those of high school graduates) grew rapidly from 1979 to 2000, it has since fallen off, and there is significant income inequality even among college graduates.
 The Federal Reserve study found that the college wealth premium (the increase in net worth from having a degree) has declined significantly for white Americans born in the 1980s and has disappeared entirely for Black Americans born that decade.
 According to the study, these diminishing returns could be due to the surging cost of college—which has risen by almost triple the rate of consumer price increases since 1978.